Diversity and inclusion

 We recognise that we cannot achieve our vision without benefiting from the talents of all.
-We also recognise that in all areas there are equality and inclusivity issues for people with certain protected characteristics under the Equality Act (race, disability, age, gender reassignment, marriage and civil partnership, gender, sexual orientation, religion/belief, carers, pregnancy and maternity), as well as unprotected characteristics (for example, socio-economic class and issues related to body shape or size).
+We also recognise that in all areas there are equality and inclusion issues for people with certain protected characteristics under the Equality Act (race, disability, age, gender reassignment, marriage and civil partnership, gender, sexual orientation, religion/belief, carers, pregnancy and maternity), as well as unprotected characteristics (for example, socio-economic class and issues related to body shape or size).
 Furthermore we realise that addressing unequal gender representation and related concerns about career development and progression in our academic disciplines are priorities.

-The School continues to work actively to improve wellbeing, equality and diversity.
+The School continues to work; actively to improve wellbeing, equality and diversity.
 We promote flexible working and good working practices, mentoring and coaching, mandatory unconscious bias training for those involved in recruitment, extensive support for promotions, and professional behaviour.

 The School's mission is to support a diverse community of staff and students, and to ensure that every member is able to reach their full potential.
 We are committed to providing an inclusive environment that enables all staff and students to succeed independently of protected and unprotected characteristics (Equality Act 2010).

 We are also dedicated to improving the working environment to safeguard physical and mental wellbeing.
-To help deliver this, the School's Diversity and Inclusivity Committee meets once a term to action and shape the School's agenda on these topics.
+To help deliver this, the School's Diversity and Inclusion Committee meets once a term to shape and action the School's agenda on these topics.
 We have representatives from all groups of staff and students.
 In order to provide strategic leadership on inclusivity and diversity issues, and to inform future priorities for action, the Committee is informed by data collection instruments used at the University (for example, the annual student and staff surveys) and by reporting from all School committees.
 This informs our priorities for action, and ensures that these priorities are embedded in School policy and practice, and align with the University equality, diversity and wellbeing policies and objectives.

-- Head of School - Julian Park
+- Head of School - Simon Mortimer

 - School Director of Teaching and Learning - Becky Jerrome

-- Senior Tutor - Nick Beard
+- School Director of Academic Tutoring - Nick Beard

 - Academic Staff Representative - Ian Givens

-- Researcher Representative - Deepa Senapathi
+- Academic Staff Representative - Deepa Senapathi

-- Researcher Representative - John Hammond (Chair)
+- Researcher Representative - Lumbani Mwafulirwa

-- Human Resource Representative - Sinikka Sardinha
+- Human Resource Representative - Ellie Sowten

 - Director of Graduate Institute of International Development, Agriculture and Economics - Sarah Cardey